radek-drw/carsportpoint/NOTES.md

 - shorten UUID to first 8 characters in file upload key for better readability
 - validateProps in ContactForm
 - animation effect while loading company data on catalagoue page (react-loading-skeleton)
+- when a user uploads files with unsafe characters in their names, the frontend uses a custom sanitizeFileName method to clean them — making the names safe for uploading (e.g., to S3)